Solid Waste Financial Responsibility

 - Revised or updated facility closure plan and any other items that affect compliance at the landfill

 Financial assurance regulations apply to owners and operators of most solid waste disposal or processing facilities.

 Owners and operators of permitted solid waste landfills have several allowable mechanisms for meeting the financial assurance requirements.

 All allowable mechanisms used to satisfy financial assurance requirements must be submitted to the director for approval in their original form, with original signatures and notarized seals (if required).
-ADEQ cannot accept email versions, faxed versions, or instruments duplicated by a copy machine.
+DEQ cannot accept email versions, faxed versions, or instruments duplicated by a copy machine.

 Forms and Documents

 Select the appropriate subject below to find financial assurance application forms and documents.
 Submit required forms.

 A surety bond guarantees to DEQ that it will meet the permitted facility's closure, and/or post-closure obligations if the owner or operator is unable to do so.
 Types of surety bonds include: